LukeSmithxyz/based.cooking/src/spaghetti-all'amatriciana.md

 # Spaghetti all'amatriciana

-Ignore the fact that those in the photo are pennette and not spaghetti, that's all i had that day.
+Ignore the fact that those in the photo are pennette and not spaghetti, that's all I had that day.

 ![Jebusthebus](pix/spaghetti-all'amatriciana.webp)